dragon7-fc/misc/algorithm/LeetCode/[Hard] [Solution] 719. Find K-th Smallest Pair Distance.md

 719. Find K-th Smallest Pair Distance

-Given an integer array, return the k-th smallest **distance** among all the pairs.
+Given an integer array, return the `k`-th smallest **distance** among all the pairs.
 The distance of a pair (A, B) is defined as the absolute difference between A and B.

 **Example 1:**
 ```